 Improper downspouts can also be an invitation for damage.
 Ensure that your downspouts are free from ice dams and that they are extended at least two meters from your home.
 This will help keep moisture away from your foundation

 Consider installing a leak monitor.
-This can be a simple one, or one that can connect to your home’s wifi and can alert you to water leaks before they cause too much damage.
+This can be a simple one, or a more advanced one that connects to your home’s wifi and can alert your mobile phone to water leaks before they cause too much damage.

 Spring is an amazing time of year so let’s all enjoy it without the worry of nature messing it up.
 Like the old saying goes, “an ounce of prevention is worth a pound of cure!”.